-Certain payments to harmed investors from the funds held pursuant to designated settlements and orders are made through the Civil Remedies for Illicit Activities Office (CRIA).
-Payments are made to CRIA from the OSC pursuant to forfeiture orders obtained by CRIA under the Civil Remedies Act.
-CRIA is an office of the Ministry of the Attorney General of Ontario.
+Certain payments to harmed investors from the funds held pursuant to designated settlements and orders are made through the Ministry of the Attorney General (MAG) via the Crown Law Office - Civil (CLOC) and Victims and Vulnerable Persons Division (VVPD).
+Payments are made to MAG from the OSC pursuant to forfeiture orders obtained by CLOC under the Civil Remedies Act.